radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 identity which created this commit.
 We need this identity to validate signatures and by making the commit a parent we ensure that git will replicate it for us.

+A valid change commit must have two trailers:

+- `X-Rad-Signature`, as for identity documents
+- `X-Rad-Author-Parent`, this is the hash of the commit which references the author identity.
+We use this trailer to avoid following the author commit reference when constructing the automerge change graph

 #### `change/Manifest`